GreatJakes/styled-components-themer/README.md

 Note: This was written to work with styled-components, but the output of the function can be compiled into CSS by most pre-processors.

 ## Installation
-Simply copy themer.js anywhere into your project and import it where you see fit.
+Simply copy themer.js anywhere into your project and import the themer function where you see fit.

 ## Basic Usage
 When you create a component with styled-components, call the themer function within the template literal and pass the theme prop to it: